IBM-Cloud/code-engine-text-analysis/README.md

-# Object Detection with Coligo and Visual Recognition
+# Image Classification with Coligo and Visual Recognition

 :warning: WORK IN PROGRESS